adamluckydo/ontology/Buddhism.md

 All your beams are broken,
 the ridgepole is shattered.
 The mind has become freed from conditioning: the end of craving has been reached.”
+(Dhp 153-154)

 And if you're curious, these were his last words:

 "Behold, O monks, this is my advice to you.
-All component things in the world are changeable.
-They are not lasting.
-Work hard to gain your own salvation."
+All conditions are impermanent.
+Work hard to gain salvation."
+(DN 16 6.7.1)

 If it's not clear already, the Buddha's view on life was not exactly happy-go-lucky.
 From the get-go, he was dead-set on his vision, and he never deviated from it.
 The Buddha was known to say:

-“I teach one thing and one thing only: Suffering and the end of suffering.”
+“All I teach is suffering and the end of suffering."
+(SN 22.86)

 ## Buddhism in a nutshell